Avoid These 4 Common Window Treatment Mistakes Designers Always Notice

 One of the most common mistakes we see is not using enough fabric.
 Curtains that barely cover the window tend to sit flat, lacking softness and dimension.

-Pro Tip: Place one curtain ring or grommet on the outside of the bracket to help panels stay in place and maintain clean lines.
+Pro Tip: Place one curtain ring or grommet on the outside of the mounting bracket to help panels stay in place, maintain clean lines and prevent the curtain from sliding away from the finial (end piece).

 Mistake #4: Forgetting Functionality